|ACS Registration Number||3104|

 Bloom: The medium sized 3.5" x 2.5" (treated 4" x 2.75") formal double form flower is shell pink.
 This profuse bloomer is long lasting with consistent form and falls in one piece.
-The formal double blooms tend to have a swirled pattern about 40% of the time with blush pink center petals darkening to shell pink on the outer petals.
+The formal double blooms often have a swirled pattern with blush pink center petals darkening to shell pink on the outer petals.
 The petal edges are cupped upward.
-Most blooms have dashes or flecks of darker pink but no consistent pattern.
+Most blooms have dashes or flecks of darker pink with no consistent pattern.

 Plant: The plant habit is upright and dense.
 The growth rate is average.
 The plant is suitable for landscaping and exhibition uses.